Past defeats on police reform bedevil newly divided Congress - NewsBreak

 Democrats in Congress condemn Biden administration expansion of Title 42

 WASHINGTON — Nearly 80 Democratic members of Congress sent a letter to the White House expressing their “great concern” that the Biden administration is walking back on its promise to restore migrants’ access to asylum.
-In the letter, they also condemned the administration’s expansion of a controversial policy that immediately turns away migrants at the […] The post Democrats in Congress condemn Biden administration expansion of Title 42 appeared first on Tennessee Lookout.
+In the letter, they also condemned the administration’s expansion of a controversial policy that immediately turns away migrants at the U.S.-Mexico border, […] The post Democrats in Congress condemn Biden administration expansion of Title 42 appeared first on South Dakota Searchlight.

-Democrats complain about new title of GOP ‘Work and Welfare’ subcommittee: ‘Racially offensive’

-House Democrats this week objected to a GOP subcommittee on "work and welfare," and said the word "welfare" is a pejorative that should not be used in the committee.

 Comments / 0